mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 Working reproducibly means having to use commonly accepted code practices.
 I have been talking in previous blog posts about the need for a process that ensures that code that is tested.
 Today I will talk about the need to also have codebases that are ... readable.
-Because its not enough for the code to compile!
+Because its not enough for the code just to compile!

 Robert Martin on his book 'Clean Code' mentions that: